Daniel Straus (fighter): Personal life

 On March 1, 2013, Straus was arrested in Fort Lauderdale, Florida after his vehicle was pulled over.
 He faced charges of driving with a suspended license, possession of more than 20 grams of marijuana, more than three grams of synthetic cannabis, possession of drug paraphernalia, and possession of MDMA.

 In the early morning hours of December 17, 2017, Straus was involved in an accident while riding his Suzuki GSX-R1000 motorcycle on State Road 7 in Dade County, Florida.
 He was unconscious for an unknown amount of time, and was unable to move his extremities upon regaining consciousness.
 His passenger was able to get help and Straus was transported to hospital.
 Although no alcohol was involved, it is still unknown what caused the accident.
 His passenger was unharmed.

 It would take eight months and extreme physical therapy before Straus could walk again on his own.
 Once able to move again without assistance, Daniel Straus made the decision to get back into physical shape and continue his professional MMA career.
 His long journey back culminated with his comeback fight at Bellator 219 on March 29, 2019, a bout which he won via submission.

-On February 6, 2021, Straus was arrested in Broward County, Florida and was charged with one count of aggravated battery with a weapon after he allegedly assaulted his ex-girlfriend with a sharp object.
+On February 6, 2021, Straus was arrested in Broward County, Florida and was charged aggravated domestic battery with a weapon after he allegedly stabbed his ex-girlfriend with a sharp object.
 According to the affidavit, Straus showed up to the alleged victim's place of work after the two argued over text message.
 Once he arrived, the two allegedly got into a verbal dispute.
-Straus followed the alleged victim as she walked to her car, at which point the victim claims the incident turned violent.
-According to the victims statement to police, she alleges Straus pushed her and she pushed back, claiming that when she attempted to get into her vehicle to leave, Straus struck her in the left side of her face and knocked her to the ground.
-She further states that after he struck her, Straus got in his vehicle and left the scene.
-She stated that Straus called her and said he was at her apartment, and fearing Straus would destroy her property, she drove to his apartment to destroy his property.
+Straus followed the alleged victim as she walked to her car, at which point the victim claimed Straus pushed and struck her, knocking her to the ground.
+She then stated that Straus left the scene and later called her, informing her he was at her apartment.
+Fearing Straus would destroy her property, she drove to his apartment to destroy his property.
 When Straus arrived at his apartment, he allegedly attacked the victim with a sharp object.
-The victim fled the scene as quickly as she could and went to a neighbor's home, and from there she was taken to a nearby hospital for examination.
-The alleged victim then pressed charges, after which an arrest warrant for Straus was issued, and he was picked up and booked into the Broward County jail on the aggravated battery with a weapon charge, a felony, with his bail being set at $100,000.
+The victim fled the scene as quickly went to a neighbor's home, and from there she was taken to a nearby hospital for examination.
+An arrest warrant for Straus was issued, and he was booked into the Broward County jail.
+He was released on $100,000 bail.